 Our mission at THINK Global School is to provide a challenging academic experience for multinational students in a multicultural learning environment, with a specific focus on engaging with the local culture in each of our host cities and integrating those experiences into our academic curriculum.
 As the world’s first global, mobile high school, the world is our classroom, and its citizens are our fellow students and teachers.

 Our core courses provide the backbone of this ambitious curriculum.
-They give our students their fundamental tools for intellectual growth and introduce the basic concepts and conversations that come alive in our interdisciplinary projects and experiential learning activities.
-This develops a sense of shared inquiry and discovery and prepares students for university study and future employment.
+They supply our students with the fundamental tools for intellectual growth, introducing the basic concepts and conversations that come alive in our interdisciplinary projects and experiential learning activities.
+This fosters a sense of shared inquiry and discovery, and prepares students for university study and future employment.

-Though our “traveling school” setup provides us with unique opportunities and resources, we also hope to pioneer new models and techniques that will be useful for everyone who works in the rapidly changing world of international education.
+Though our “traveling school” setup provides us with unique opportunities and resources, we also hope to pioneer useful new models and techniques for everyone who works in the rapidly changing world of international education.

 Four Year Course Plan, with IB Exams

-Classroom instruction at TGS is teacher-led but student-driven, with an emphasis on investigative inquiry and deliberative dialogue.
-Inspired by our school’s passion for diversity and global citizenship, we create an inclusive educational environment in which every view is discussed with interest and compassion.
+Classroom instruction at TGS is student-driven, but facilitated by the teacher, with an emphasis on investigative inquiry and deliberative dialogue.
+Inspired by the concepts of diversity and global citizenship, we create an inclusive educational environment in which every view is discussed with interest and compassion.
 This is an ambitious goal that requires each student to be thoughtfully prepared for his or her daily lessons.